ropensci/osfr/README.md

 *OSF is a free and [open
 source](https://github.com/CenterForOpenScience/osf.io "OSF's GitHub Repository") project management repository designed to support researchers across their entire project lifecycle.
-The service includes unlimited cloud storage and file version history, providing a centralized location for all your research materials that can be kept private, shared with select collaborators, or made publicly available with citable DOIs.*
+The service includes cloud storage and file version history, providing a centralized location for all your research materials that can be kept private, shared with select collaborators, or made publicly available with citable DOIs.*